What to do next if you think you might have ADHD: diagnosis & treatment

 (1) a psychologist (including neuropsychologists)

-(Please note, this is in Australia, may vary in other countries.
+(Please note, this blog is written in Australia, may vary in other countries.
 Children have other options such as paediatricians).

-(a) writing a list over the course of a few days of everything that you are experiencing regularly that you think might be related to ADHD before you see your GP.
+1. writing down over the course of a few days of everything that you are experiencing regularly that you think might be related to ADHD.
 When you are in their office and they ask, you’ll likely forget most of it if you don’t.
 Or fill out the checkboxes above and take it with you.

-(c) self advocate every step of the way.
+4. self advocate every step of the way, if you need to.
 My intial GP referral sat in triage for months at a clinic, this was just to see if they’d be prepared to take me on!
 Turns out despite my calls and emails it had just been sitting there in the pile and had not progressed for months.
 I know we often hate doing hassling but don’t be afraid to chase up.
 Referrals get lost or forgotten unfortunately.

 Your clinician will let you know before your first appointment if you need to bring anything.
 Your first appointment will usually involved discussing why you think you have ADHD, the impacts and some general questions.